dns-king/RICE/README.md

   }
 }
 ````
-# How to execute a Rice program
+# How it works

 Technically Rice is not its own unique programming language, it was created using ANTLR and JAVA and so it's heavily reliant on them.

 ### But frst, let me explain the relationship between them.

-#### ANTLR (ANOTHER TOOL FOR LANGUAGE RECOGNITION)
+#### ANTLR (Another tool for language recognition)
-ANTLR is a powerful parser generator that allows you to define the grammar of your custom programming language(Rice).
-It takes your language's grammar specification as input and generates lexer and parser code in various programming languages, including Java.
-The generated lexer and parser are responsible for transforming your source code into a parse tree, which represents the hierarchical structure of the code.
+ANTLR is a powerful parser generator that allowed me to define the grammar for Rice.
+It takes Rice's grammar specification as input and generates lexer and parser code in various programming languages, including Java.
+The generated lexer and parser are responsible for transforming the source code into a parse tree, which represents the hierarchical structure of the code.
 #### Rice the programming language
 The language I created using ANTLR is a custom programming language.
 Although it's not entirely new because it relies on existing components (ANTLR and Java) to function.
 However, it does have its unique syntax, semantics, and features.
 Rice's grammar, which defines its syntax, is specified in ANTLR's grammar file format.
 The grammar file contains rules that describe how the language's statements, expressions, and other constructs should be structured.
 #### JAVA